davidkutt/amo-shop/ai/prd.md

 # Product Requirements Document: Joyful Pets App (v1.5 - MVP Final)

-This document outlines the product requirements, design principles, and technical specifications for the initial build (Minimum Viable Product) of the "Joyful Pets" e-commerce mobile application.
+This document outlines the product requirements, design principles, and technical specifications for the initial build (Minimum Viable Product) of the "Herzenshund" e-commerce mobile application.

 ---